Arrest warrants at Dessau main station: fines cause a stir!

 As can be seen from the information from [anwalt.org], compulsory detention is not a prison sentence in the criminal sense, but a civil law measure.
 It is issued to ensure that court orders, particularly those relating to the payment of fines, are enforced.
 Anyone who does not pay the fines within 14 days of the decision becoming legally binding can find themselves in the sights of the enforcement authorities.

-But there are opportunities to avert the enforcement custody.
+But there are ways to avert forced detention.
 To do this, those affected must pay the fine immediately and inform the court.
-In the event of financial difficulties, there is the possibility to apply for payment in installments to meet the payment requirements.
+If you have financial difficulties, it is possible to apply for installment payments to meet payment requirements.